axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/additional-components.rst

    -  Support to display all working steps or display only helpful steps as begin, last, current, previous current, next current steps.

-   -  Support to change the sharp of process chain: circle or line.
+   -  Support to change the shape of process chain: circle or line.

    -  Support to change the direction of process chain: horizontal or vertical.